-The idea is to build a strong symbolic sculptural piece of architecture without compromising the needs of the user or the project’s tight budget demand.
-The outer form is divided into a clean-cut white concrete building mass characterized by a sculptural glass entrance façade towards the lake and a covered public outdoor auditorium facing south.
-Offices remain in a more tolerant building.
-The two buildings are connected by a tunnel.
+The idea behind our competition entry was to build a strong symbolic, sculptural piece of architecture without compromising the needs of the user or the project’s tight budget frame.
+Both the outer form and the program of the museum are divided in two: the museum volume and the administration volume.
+The museum building is visually clean, timeless and monumental: a clean-cut white concrete building mass characterized by a sculptural, glazed front façade facing the lake and a covered outdoor auditorium facing south.
+This is made possible by the administration slab, which is stylistically more tolerant and can therefore be loaded visually with variable elements such as museum advertising, signs, event related structures, etc. The two buildings are connected by a tunnel.

 NAME: Estonian National Museum